Kaakyire9/Eventia/README.md

 *Eventia Copyright Information*

 At the bottom of the footer, Eventia displays its copyright notice.
-This typically includes the copyright symbol, the current year, and the company name.
+This includes the copyright symbol, the current year, and the company name.
 For example: "© 2025 Eventia.
 All rights reserved."
 This information protects the platform's intellectual property and informs users about the ownership of the content.

 ## Citations: